888-276-1535 Menu

 How do I know if I’m a good candidate for arm liposuction or thigh liposuction?

 The best way to tell if you are a good candidate for arm or thigh liposuction is to come in for a consultation.
-In general, here are some characteristics of a good liposuction candidate:
+In general, a good liposuction candidate:

 • Is in overall good health